homelabaas/haas-documentation/docs/gettingstarted.md

 ### Connect to PowerDNS

-The last setting is optional, and you will probably set this up later.
+This is optional, and you will probably set this up later.
 This is to provide integration with Power DNS for DNS automation.
 To set this up, type in the url of the Power DNS API, such as `http://10.0.0.15:8081`.
 The the API key, and then the domain name that you want all your entries to be stored under.

 ### Connect to Minio

-Setup Minio settings.
+Configure the application to connect to Minio, by entering in a url.
+If you are using the bootstrap application, you can enter in your local IP, such as: `http://10.0.0.10:9000` with __testaccesskey__ as the Access Key and __testsecretkey__ as the secret key.

 ## HaaS usage: First Steps